Genivia/ugrep/README.md

 ### Matching empty patterns with -Y

+    -Y, --empty
+            Permits empty matches, such as `^\\h*$' to match blank lines.
+Empty matches are disabled by default.
+Note that empty-matching patterns, such as x? and x*, match all input with -Y, not only lines with `x'.

 Option `-Y` permits empty pattern matches, which is useful with certain anchors such as `^` and `$` (the option is automatically enabled for pattern `^$` that matches empty lines).
 This option is introduced by **ugrep** to prevent